-When you’re generating leads, you’ll need adequate software like a CRM or a database to house the leads you’ve captured and to manage your communications with them throughout your sales cycle.
-We’ve actually provided an overview of the types of software you should consider, but it’s definitely a best practice to implement the tools you need to effectively and efficiently attract and capture leads.
+When you’re generating leads, you’ll need adequate software, such as customer relationship management (CRM) software or a database, to house the leads you’ve captured and to manage your communication with them throughout your sales cycle.
+We’ve provided an overview of the types of software you should consider, but it’s definitely a best practice to put in place the tools you need to effectively and efficiently attract and capture leads.

 We’ll discuss lead qualification more, but one of the most important principles of lead generation is that timeliness matters.
-If your lead has expressed interest and given you his or her information, it’s because they are at least considering a purchase.
+If your lead has expressed interest and given you their information, it’s because they are at least considering a purchase.
 This means you should always follow up within a reasonable amount of time.
-If you don’t, there’s a good chance they’ll find a different company to meet their needs.
+If you don’t, there’s a good chance they’ll find a competitor to meet their needs.

 Make It Easy to Contact You

 Your contact information should be easy to locate no matter how a lead finds your business.
-If it’s through your website, it should include both an email address and phone number that a potential lead can reach out through.
+If it’s through your website, that should include both an email address and phone number so that a potential lead can reach out.
 Having a contact form is another great way to capture information since it allows you to have leads provide additional information.
 Contact forms can also be connected directly to your CRM to streamline your lead generation process.

 Lead Generation Metrics

-In order to measure the effectiveness of your efforts, it’s important to establish lead generation metrics and key performance indicators (KPIs) early on.
+In order to measure the effectiveness of your efforts, it’s important to establish lead generation metrics early on.
 One of the things your CRM or business management software can help you with is keeping track of where your best leads come from.
 You can look at the costs associated with those leads and the amount of business you’ve brought in from them.
-Your CRM software can help you identify key metrics and generate reports that will assist you.
+Your CRM software can help you identify key metrics and generate insightful reports.

 Here are a few reports and metrics to keep in mind for measuring lead generation effectiveness:

-- Email metrics report: If you are sending out emails, you’ll want an email metrics report that tracks click-through rates, measures links clicked in the emails, and tracks open rates, which measure the percentage of recipients who opened the emails.
+- Email metrics report: If you’re using email campaigns, make sure you use an email metrics report that tracks click-through rates, measures links clicked, and open rates.

-- Phone report: For phone outreach or inbound efforts, you should generate a phone report that includes talk time to measure how long you’re engaging the prospects and the percentage of good phone numbers to get a feel for the quality of the data.
+- Phone reports: For phone outreach, generate a phone report that has talk time to measure how long you’re engaging the prospects and the percentage of good phone numbers to get a feel for the quality of the data.

-- Qualified-to-unqualified leads ratio: To see how good the leads are, you’ll want to calculate the percentage of leads that are qualified versus ones that are not.
+- Qualified-to-unqualified leads ratio: To see how qualified your leads are, calculate the percentage of leads that are qualified versus those that are not.

-- Actionable vs non-actionable leads: Sometimes, if you’re purchasing leads, you may get some with bad phone numbers and other contact details.
-Calculating the percentage that are good also gives you an idea of the quality of the leads.
+- Actionable-vs-non-actionable leads: Sometimes if you’re purchasing leads, you may get some with incorrect phone numbers and other contact details.

 - Leads-to-opportunities: This metric also lets you know the percentage of your leads that actually turn into opportunities.
 So if you get leads from trade shows and some are better at leading to opportunities than others, you may want to reconsider the trade shows you attend.